hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

           idxs=[x.index.get_loc(k) for k in clstrsNew[i]]
           kmeans_labels[idxs]=i

 10.)
-Make a series of Silhouette Scores of the correlations distance matrix that is sorted by the new index labels
+Make a series of Silhouette Scores of the correlations distance matrix that is sorted based on the new index labels

 .. code-block:: python